Foursquare is finally proving its (dollar) value

 A lot has changed since 2009, but Foursquare still remains, though not without some adversity.
 Today, in a review of 2017, Foursquare has announced that last year is the third year in a row in which Foursquare has seen at least 50 percent revenue growth.

-Foursquare’s data, with over 3 billion visits/month around the globe, 105 million global venues, and 25 million users who have opted in to always-on location sharing, is incredibly valuable to advertisers, businesses and developers.
+Foursquare’s data, with over 3 billion visits/month around the globe, 105 million global venues, and 25 million people globally (outside of the apps, but rather via the Pilgrim SDK) who have opted in to always-on location sharing, is incredibly valuable to advertisers, businesses and developers.
 But transitioning from a consumer app to an enterprise platform — going from an Instagram to a comScore — has not been without its trials.

 In 2014, Foursquare decided to ditch its original legacy app.
 Instead, the company announced, it would offer check-ins and ambient location-sharing via a new app called Swarm and the new and improved Foursquare would focus solely on place recommendations, essentially turning Foursquare into a direct competitor to Yelp.